Fra-Sala/IMEX-RB/README.md

 │       └── plots/              # Directory for generated plots
 │
 ├── notebooks/                  # Example notebooks
-│   ├── advdiff2D.ipynb         # Example of 2D advection-diffusion (Figure 1)
+│   ├── advdiff2D.ipynb         # Example of 2D advection-diffusion (make Figure 1)
 │
 ├── __RESULTS/                  # Storage for simulation results (to be created) │